azicchetti/jquerymobile-router/README.md

 What's new in the latest versions
 =====================
+* Added a parameter in the configuration object to execute only the first route handler found
 * Support for a different syntax defining your routes
 * Added a nice getParams() function to actually 'parse' parameters in the hash and get a simple object to play with them.